 Who says a hammock has to hang?
 The London-based designer Benjamin Hubert evokes the outdoor furniture's flexible body in his Cradle lounge chair, which uses a laser-cut fabric to create a sling back, framed by a steel rim.
 The custom mesh pattern allows the non-elastic textile to stretch just the right amount, soaking in the sitter.
 Cradle is one of three new furnishings for Moroso that Hubert debuted in Milan last April.

+In Milan, Moroso exhibited three new Hubert designs: Talma (far left), the Net tables, and Cradle.
 Above and below: Cradle prototypes in Hubert's studio